-As with any claim filed, time limit is of essence and industrial deafness claims are no different.
+As with any claim filed, the time limit is important and industrial deafness claims are no different.
 It is very important to file your claim within a legal and appropriate timing.
-By the time you realise you need compensation, you have all your facts right and are sure of every evidence, proof and word.
-Because you do not know what measures to take or go about the procedure, it is advisable to seek help from a personal injury solicitor and an experienced and qualified one at that.
+By the time you realise you need compensation, you have all your facts right and are sure of every evidence, proof, and word, file it immediately.
+It is advisable to seek help from a personal injury solicitor and an experienced and qualified one at that.
 Make sure they are legally certified and are genuine as per their work ethics.

 Putting together of the necessary and required evidence in detail could take time.
 Do not wait until the last minute to collect your information, the earlier the better.
 Meet all your needed requirements early enough so as to make work easier for your other hired stuff into the file.
 According to the law, a legal claim should be filed in a court within a 3 year period.
 However, when filing for industrial deafness claims, it proves difficult because the effects could be known of much later than sooner.
 So in this case, the court works with the date of knowledge from the claimant.
 If this should happen, the court is then entitled to look at a few options which include:

 - Health records of the claimant.

 - If any other claims have been brought forth by different people from the same working stations.

 - If the information regarding the workplace of neglect is true.